peterolson/dong-chinese-blog/_posts/2020-05-20-dong-chinese-public-roadmap.md

 ![Just shipped list](/images/justShipped.png)

-Features that we recently shipped or are rolling out in the coming days.
+These are features that we recently shipped or are rolling out in the coming days.
 We will try to create a blog post explaining the details of every new feature that we roll out, and link to it in the corresponding card in the roadmap.

 ### Active development / Testing

 ![Active development list](/images/activeDevelopment.png)

-Features that are currently being developed and will be rolled out soon.
+These features are currently being developed and will be rolled out soon.

 ### Near term: in a few months